 Questions or comments regarding the FMU specification should be sent to

 Table of Contents

-The FMU SDK runs on all 32 bit and 64 bit Windows platforms, starting from Windows XP.
+The FMU SDK runs on all 32 bit and 64 bit Windows platforms, Linux and Mac OS X platforms.

 and unzip the file in a directory where you have write access.

 That directory is called FMUSDK_HOME below and may contain white space, such as in "C:\Program Files\fmusdk".

 The FMU SDK contains only the C sources of the FMUs and the simulators, not the executables,